 Auto insurance coverage depends on where you attend college.
 If you commute or stay at college in your home state and remain on your parents’ policy, coverage likely still applies.
 Check with your insurance provider to ensure minimum coverage requirements are met in the state you are in.

-Parents with college students 100 miles or farther away, may qualify for the student away discount on their auto insurance policy that some companies offer; if your child does not have his or her own vehicle with them and only drives the family car when at home, your rate is lowered because they are no longer as much of a risk.
+Parents with college students 100 miles or farther away, may qualify for the student away discount on their auto insurance policy that some companies offer; if your child does not have their own vehicle with them and only drives the family car when at home, your rate is lowered because they are no longer as much of a risk.
 Full-time students that maintain at least a B (3.0) average or equivalent may also be eligible for a good student discount.

-To see what discounts you may qualify for and to ensure you have adequate coverage while your or your child is at school, contact your insurance agent.
+To see what discounts you may qualify for and to ensure you have adequate coverage while you or your child is at school, contact your insurance agent.
 “Any life event is the perfect time to give your agent a call to review and assess if any changes can be made to your policy to better protect you and your family, all the while saving you as much money as possible,” said Buckley.

 Car Care at College Tips From AAA

 Whether you need to drive your car many miles to an out-of-state school or are commuting back and forth every day, it’s a good idea to keep your car well-maintained and running smoothly to help avoid any risks on the road.

 - Check your tires at least once a month using a tire pressure gauge.

-- Regular upkeep such as oil changes, battery service, brake checks and filter replacements help extend the life of your car and helps mitigate repair cost.
+- Regular upkeep such as oil changes, battery service, brake checks and filter replacements help extend the life of your car and helps mitigate repair costs.
 Check your owner’s manual to get to know your car’s maintenance schedule.